Skip to content

 “I just look forward to the opportunity to do the most good for the greatest number of people possible for as long as I have the opportunity to do so and can operate at the highest level,” he said of his new role to CNN.

-In addition to his new duties as the most powerful Democrat in Congress, he still represents Congressional District 8 in Brooklyn.
+In addition to his new duties as one of the most powerful Democrat in Congress, he still represents Congressional District 8 in Brooklyn.
 At his “State of the District” event in late January 2023, he promised to always look out for his hometown.

 "Brooklyn, I've got your back!"Jeffries said